 Gender and Sexuality Studies Program presents:

-Hosted by the Hannah Arendt Center for Politics and Humanities at Bard CollegeThis event occurs on: Fri.
+Hosted by the Hannah Arendt Center for Politics and Humanities at Bard CollegeThis event occurred on: Fri.
 April 21, 1 pm – 7 pm

 Hannah Arendt’s definition of freedom requires our appearance and participation in the public sphere.
 More fundamentally, it involves our capacity to bring about “the birth of a new world.”
 Feminist movements since the suffragettes have appropriated this modernist “revolutionary pathos of the absolutely new” to call for a right to freedom.
 Against their exclusion from politics, women have claimed the political arena to invent new relations between the sexes and redefine femininity as such.
 Arendt’s approach to natality, labor, and the social question has been employed in thinking about the place of life and reproduction within society and politics.